On the coupling of vector fields to the Gauss-Bonnet invariant: Introduction

-where ${\cal P}_\zeta^{\rm iso}(k)$ denotes the isotropic part of the power spectrum, \mbox{\boldmath $d$} is the unit vector signaling the preferred direction, $\mbox{\boldmath $\hat k$}\equiv\mbox{\boldmath $k$}/k$ is the unit vector along the wavevector \mbox{\boldmath $k$} (with $k$ being the modulus of the latter) and $g(k)$ is the so-called anisotropy parameter, which quantifies the statistical anisotropy in ${\cal P}_\zeta$.
-The latest observations from the WMAP and Planck satellites suggest that $g$ can be at most 2\% \cite{Ramazanov:2013wea,Kim13}, which represents a very tight constraint on the contribution of vector fields to the power spectrum of the CMB.
-Nevertheless, if the isotropy of the expansion is approximately preserved, vector fields could even be responsible for inflation \cite{Golovnev08,Golovnev09a,Golovnev09b}.
-The requirement in this case is to have a large number (typically in the hundredths) of randomly oriented vector fields so that, collectively, they result in an isotropic expansion \cite{Golovnev08}.
-Remarkably, it is also possible to retain an isotropic inflationary expansion while dramatically reducing the number of participating vector fields.
-This is the case of gauge-flation \cite{Maleknejad12,Maleknejad11a,Maleknejad11b}, in which a non-Abelian gauge field minimally coupled to gravity plays the role of the inflaton.
+where ${\cal P}_\zeta^{\rm iso}(k)$ denotes the isotropic part of the power spectrum, $g(k)$ is the so-called anisotropy parameter, which quantifies the statistical anisotropy in the spectrum ${\cal P}_\zeta$, \mbox{\boldmath $d$} is the unit vector signaling the preferred direction, and $\mbox{\boldmath $\hat k$}\equiv\mbox{\boldmath $k$}/k$ is the unit vector along the wavevector \mbox{\boldmath $k$} with modulus $k$.
+Observations from the Planck satellite suggests that $g$ can be at most 0.97 \cite{Ade:2015hxq}, which represents a very tight constraint on the contribution of vector fields to the power spectrum of the CMB.
+Nevertheless, if the isotropy of the expansion is approximately preserved, vector fields could even be responsible for inflation \cite{Golovnev08,Golovnev09a,Golovnev09b,Golovnev:2011yc,Emami:2016ldl}.
+The requirement in this case is to have either a large number (typically in the hundredths) of randomly oriented vector fields so that they collectively generate a nearly isotropic expansion, or consider three mutually orthogonal vector fields with equal vev \cite{Golovnev08}.
+It is also possible to retain an isotropic inflationary expansion by considering the dynamics of gauge vector fields.
+This is the case of gaugeflation \cite{Maleknejad12,Maleknejad11a,Maleknejad11b,Nieto:2016gnp,Rodriguez:2017wkg,Adshead:2017hnc}, in which a nonabelian gauge field minimally coupled to gravity plays the role of the inflaton.
 In this proposal, an SU(2) gauge field is considered to form a triad of mutually orthogonal vectors, which in turn allows the gauge field to drive inflation without giving rise to an anisotropic expansion.